InoPySE/InoPySE/README.md

 👨‍💻 **Junior High School Student** | Aspiring **AI Engineer**
 📍 Based in Karanganyar, Indonesia
-🌱 Learning **Python** & **HTML** (CSS and JavaScript coming soon...)
+🌱 Currently learning **Python** & **HTML** (CSS and JavaScript coming soon...)
-🚀 Aiming for a future in **AI Engineering**, but currently navigating the chaos of school life.
+🚀 Passionate about using technology to build a better, more logical future.

 ---

-> **Tech is my escape from a world full of nonsense.**
+> **Technology is my way of staying grounded in a chaotic world.**
-> I’m not here to entertain the ignorance around me, I’m here to create the future.
+> I’m here to build, learn, and grow—beyond the noise around me.

 ---

-## 🔧 Technologies I'm Learning:
+## 🔧 Technologies I'm Exploring
 - **Languages:** Python, HTML
-- **Not Yet:** CSS, JavaScript (Still in the "I can do this!" phase)
+- **Next Up:** CSS, JavaScript (Learning in progress!)

 ---

-## 🧠 About Me:
+## 🧠 About Me
-- I'm just a student trying to break out of a system that values everything but logic.
+- A curious student focused on building strong programming foundations.
-- Currently, I’m learning programming and exploring what it means to create meaningful software.
+- Learning to code while navigating a challenging and often frustrating school environment.
-- I don't have finished projects yet, but that's because I'm **building foundations**, not show-off work.
+- No completed projects yet—but every day is a step toward meaningful software creation.
-- I’m sick of the *toxic* environment of my school, where “anarchy” reigns, and where everything is about **feudalism**, **ethnocentrism**, and **primordialism**.
-I’m just here to survive, learn, and hopefully create something better one day.
+- I'm determined to rise above systems that often prioritize form over function and appearances over substance.

 ---

-## 💬 On School and Society:
+## 🌍 Reflections on School and Society
-In a world where the loudest voices are often the dumbest, it’s hard to focus on learning.
+Learning isn't always easy in an environment where values often clash with reason.
-Here’s a little truth about my reality:
+Here are a few realities I observe around me:

-- **Anarchy** – Some people think they can break rules just because they *can*, and they somehow get praised for it.
+- **Rule-Bending Culture** – Some are celebrated despite disregarding structure and fairness.
-- **Feudalism** – The so-called "leaders" are just puppets with no real vision, and everyone else is stuck bowing down.
+- **Hierarchy Overload** – Student leadership often becomes symbolic, without real space to lead or inspire.
-- **Ethnocentrism** – They think their culture is the only one that matters, and they judge others based on outdated ideas.
+- **Cultural Bias** – Traditional norms are often imposed without room for diversity or growth.
-- **Primordialism** – They cling to outdated tribal mentalities and treat differences like weaknesses.
+- **Outdated Thinking** – Progress is slowed when differences are seen as threats instead of strengths.

-I'm tired of this.
-That's why I choose to learn and focus on my future, no matter how messed up the environment is.
+These challenges push me to learn with intention—to one day build systems and solutions that are inclusive, balanced, and smart.

 ---

-## 🔮 My Future Goals:
+## 🔮 Goals and Aspirations
-- Be an **AI Engineer**.
+- Become a professional **AI Engineer**.
-- Learn all the things I should have learned in a *functional* educational system.
+- Relearn what I should’ve been taught in a more functional and empowering educational system.
-- Use tech to **bring balance**, even when the world around me is just one big mess.
+- Use tech to bring logic, clarity, and purpose to communities in need of change.

 ---

-## 💬 Let's Connect:
+## 🤝 Let's Connect
-Feel free to explore my repos, but don’t expect perfection just yet.
-I’m still building the foundation of my future.
+Feel free to explore my repositories.
+I'm still laying the foundation, but each repo represents part of a bigger vision.